• Skip to primary navigation

 • How many cans of cream of condensed soup does this recipe equal?
 This recipe produces roughly 3 cups of soup, while a can of store-bought cream of mushroom contains 1 ¼ cups.
 It makes a little over 2 cans worth, though the measurements also depend on how much you condense the soup while cooking.

 • What can I substitute for cornstarch?
-I would recommend using arrowroot starch/flour.
-To sub arrowroot for cornstarch, 2 teaspoons Arrowroot flour = 1 tablespoon Cornstarch.
-So, when substituting for ¼ cup cornstarch (which is equal to 4 Tbs), sub 2 Tbs plus 2 teaspoon (or 8 teaspoon total) of arrowroot.
+I recommend using arrowroot starch/flour.
+To substitute arrowroot for cornstarch, 2 teaspoons of Arrowroot flour = 1 tablespoon of Cornstarch.
+So, when substituting for ¼ cup cornstarch (which is equal to 4 Tbs), substitute 2 Tbs plus 2 teaspoon (or 8 teaspoon total) of arrowroot.

 Nutrition